hitokiri-mata/katacoda-courses/kubernetes-chaos/kube-monkey/step3-add-pods.md

 `kubectl apply --namespace more-apps -f ghost.yaml`{{execute}}

-The Deployments and Pods are labeled to both mark these Pods a potential victim targets of the Kube Monkey Pod killer.
+The Deployments and Pods are labeled to mark these Pods a potential victim targets of the Kube Monkey Pod killer.
 They are also labeled for easy observability.
 See the labels applied to the deployment and Pod template.

 `ccat nginx.yaml`{{execute}}